Readathon

 + SIGN UP!

-+ Steal the badge below and spread the word
++ Steal the badge below and spread the word.

-+ Read the FAQ below and bookmark this page
++ Read the FAQ below and bookmark this page to keep the info handy.

 + Start working on that book stack (use code FBCREADATHON at PangoBooks for $5 off any order $10+ for new Pango users!)